Sakuyoko/Paradox-Word/README.md

 A modern, portable document editor based on HTML.

 How to use?
-Open it directly through a web browser(Chrome is better).
+Open it directly through a web browser.(Chrome is better)